-Audit and Risk Management Committee Health, Safety, Environment and Community Committee Nominations Committee Remuneration Committee Purpose The purpose of the Committee is to assist the Board in its review of financial reporting principles and policies, controls and procedures, internal control and risk management and internal audit.
+Audit and Risk Management Committee Health, Safety, Environment and Community Committee Nominations Committee People and Remuneration Committee Purpose The purpose of the Committee is to assist the Board in its review of financial reporting principles and policies, controls and procedures, internal control and risk management and internal audit.
 The Committee also assists the Board in its review of the integrity and reliability of the Company's financial statements, the external auditor and the Company's compliance with legal and regulatory requirements.
 The purpose of the Committee is to assist the Board in fulfilling its duties with regard to the oversight of health, safety, and environment matters arising out of the Group's activities as they may affect employees, contractors and the local communities in which it operates.
 The purpose of the Committee is to assist and advise the Board on Board composition, director selection and nomination practices, succession planning for the Board, performance evaluation processes, induction, training and development for directors and strategies to address Board diversity, in each case, to ensure that the Board comprises individuals able to discharge the responsibilities of directors, with the benefit of a range of skills, experience, expertise, perspectives and diversity appropriate for the Group and its businesses and that appropriate succession plans are in place.
-The purpose of the Committee is to assist and advise the Board on remuneration policies and practices for the Board, the CEO, the Executive Team and senior management.
-The policies and practices should be designed to enable IPL to attract, retain and motivate directors, executives and employees to create value for shareholders, be fair and appropriate having regard to the performance of the Company and the relevant director, executive or employee and comply with relevant legal requirements.
-Composition The Composition requirements for the Committee include: " there must be at least three non-executive directors; " a majority of the members must be independent directors; and " the Chairman must be an independent director who is not Chairman of the Board.
-The Composition requirements for the Committee include: " the Committee will consist of at least four members; and " three of the members will be non-executive directors and one will be the CEO The Composition requirements for the Committee include: the Committee will consist of at least three members; each member must be a non- executive director; and a majority of the members must be independent directors.
-The Composition requirements for the Committee include: " the Committee will consist of at least three members; " each member must be a non-executive director; and " a majority of the members must be independent directors Membership as at 30 September 2023 " Bruce Brook (Chairman) " Xiaoling Liu " Gregory Robinson " Tonianne Dwyer " Xiaoling Liu (Chairman) " Brian Kruger " George Biltz " Michael Carroll " Paul Victor (Interim CEO) " Brian Kruger (Chairman) " Bruce Brook " Gregory Robinson " Gregory Robinson (Chairman) " Bruce Brook " Tonianne Dwyer Consultation with Management The Chief Risk Officer, external auditors, CEO, CFO and the Group Financial Controller are all invited to attend the Committee's meetings.
+The purpose of the Committee is to assist and advise the Board on people and remuneration policies and practices for the Board, the CEO & MD, the Executive Leadership Team and senior management.
+The policies and practices should be designed to enable IPL to attract, retain and motivate directors, executives and employees to create value for shareholders and support IPL to achieve its short-term and long-term strategic objectives, be fair and appropriate having regard to the performance of the Company and the relevant director, executive or employee, drive a high-performance culture underpinned by IPL's corporate values, and comply with relevant legal requirements.
+Composition The Composition requirements for the Committee include: there must be at least three non-executive directors; a majority of the members must be independent directors; and the Chair must be an independent director who is not Chair of the Board.
+The Composition requirements for the Committee include: the Committee will consist of at least three members; and two of the members will be non-executive directors and one will be the CEO & MD.
+The Composition requirements for the Committee include: The Composition requirements for the Committee include: Membership as at 30 September 2024 " Bruce Brook (Chair) " Gregory Robinson " Tonianne Dwyer " Gregory Robinson (Chair) " Michael Carroll " Fiona Hick " Mauro Neves (CEO & MD) " Gregory Robinson (Chair) " Bruce Brook " Tonianne Dwyer " Tonianne Dwyer (Chair) " Bruce Brook " Gregory Robinson Consultation with management The Chief Risk Officer, external auditors, CEO & MD, CFO and the Group Financial Controller are all invited to attend the Committee's meetings.
 The Committee regularly meets with the Chief Risk Officer and the external auditor without the presence of other members of management.
-Members of the Executive Team (including the Business Unit Presidents and Chief People Officer) together with members of the Corporate HSE team are invited to attend the Committee's meetings.
+Members of the Executive Leadership Team (including the Business Unit Presidents and Chief People Officer) together with members of the Corporate HSE team are invited to attend the Committee's meetings.
 Other individuals may be invited to attend the Committee's meetings, as required.
 Other individuals may be invited to attend the Committee's meetings, as required.
-The CEO and the Chief People Officer are invited to attend the Committee's meetings.
+The CEO & MD and the Chief People Officer are invited to attend the Committee's meetings.
 Other individuals may be invited to attend the Committee's meetings, as required.